MadeleineWalder/SushiCat/README.md

 ![homepage on mobile](/docs/screenshots/hpmobile.jpg)

+Tests passed.

-Clicking on 'Menu' in the navigation bar OR the 'Menu' button should take them to the menu page:
+Clicking on 'Menu' in the navigation bar OR the 'Menu' button should take the user to the menu page:

 Menu page on desktop: